 How the art of storytelling can be harnessed to effectively motivate and engage talent

-Our life is full of stories: stories of what we have done or of what we are about to do.
-Our nations are built upon the stories that shaped them, the heroes and the villains, the leaders and the followers.
-Our newspapers, TV, theatre and movies are all vehicles for storytelling and the workplace is no different.
-Our organisations are a product of the stories that got us to where we are now and the promise of the stories of the future.
+Our lives are full of stories: stories about what we have done, what we are doing, or what we are going to do.
+Nations are built upon the stories that shaped them: the heroes and the villains, the leaders and the followers.
+Newspapers, TV, theatre, music and film are all vehicles for storytelling, and the workplace is no different.
+Our organisations are a product of the stories that have got us to where we are now, and the stories we tell about the future.

-For leaders in organisations the power of storytelling is a key leadership skill, one that is too often either ignored or overlooked.
-It’s not a regular MBA ingredient but it is an invaluable, powerful communication tool that can unlock the potential of the talent in your organisation and engage and galvanise your people.
+For business leaders, the power of storytelling is a key leadership skill, one that is often underestimated.
+It’s not a regular MBA ingredient, but it is a powerful, vital communication tool that can engage and motivate your people, as well as unlock their potential.

-We all tell stories, we might not notice that we do but we spend countless hours recounting our adventures and experiences.
-The very culture of our organisations is a complex web of these anecdotes, unwittingly laying out what is and isn’t accepted in our workplace and what happens to those who contribute in ways that stand out for good and bad.
+We all tell stories – often without thinking about it – and the very culture of our organisations is a complex web of these anecdotes, unwittingly establishing what is and isn’t accepted in the workplace and what happens to those who contribute in ways that stand out.

 - When would a story be the best way to communicate?

-- Where and how best to tell it?
+- Where and how should it be told?